marijnh/Eloquent-JavaScript/09_regexp.md

 ((Mongolian vowel separator)).

-Another problem is that, by default, regular expressions work on code units, as discussed in [Chapter 5](05_higher_order.html#code_units), not actual characters.
+Another problem is that, by default, regular expressions work on code units, as discussed in [Chapter ?](higher_order#code_units), not actual characters.
 This means that characters that are composed of two code units behave strangely.

 ```
 console.log(/🍎{3}/.test("🍎🍎🍎"));